zilexa/Homeserver/backup-strategy/README.md

 - btrbk for scheduled snapshots and backups.
 - snapraid/snapraid-btrfs/snapraid-btrf-runner for parity based protection of 1 subvolume per drive.
 - Ready to use config files for btrbk and snapraid.
-- A folder `/mnt/disks/systemdrive/timeline` is created to store snapshots of the system drive.
+- A folder `/mnt/drives/system/snapshots` is created to store snapshots of the system drive.

 _All you have to do following the below steps:
-- Create a folder `timeline` in the root of each datadrive (for example `/mnt/disks/data1/timeline`); at least the drives containing a `Users` subvolume.
+- Create a folder `snapshots` in the root of each datadrive that contains `users` data (for example `/mnt/drives/data1/snapshots`).
-- Tailor the `.conf` files of [snapraid](https://www.snapraid.it/), [snapraid-btrfs-runner](https://github.com/fmoledina/snapraid-btrfs-runner) and [btrbk](https://digint.ch/btrbk/) to your needs, read their documentation.
+- Tailor the `.conf` file of [btrbk](https://digint.ch/btrbk/) and optionally [snapraid](https://www.snapraid.it/), [snapraid-btrfs-runner](https://github.com/fmoledina/snapraid-btrfs-runner) to your needs, read their documentation.
 - Run snapraid-btrfs-runner for the first time manually to create the parity file (on `mnt/disks/parity1)`.
 - Run btrbk for the first time manually to create the first snapshots and back those up to your backup drives (`mnt/disks/backup1`, `mnt/disks/backup2` etc).